feathersui/feathersui-website/docs/haxe-openfl/haxedevelop.md

 ### Error: Could not find haxelib _[library name]_, does it need to be installed?

 This error indicates that one or more of your project's dependencies is not installed.
 In a terminal, run the [**haxelib install**](https://lib.haxe.org/documentation/using-haxelib/#install) command with the name of the missing library.
-In the following example, we install [OpenFL](https://openfl.org/):
+Run the following command to install [OpenFL](https://openfl.org/):

 ```
 haxelib install openfl